Be a Part of the Family

 We are actively engaged in efforts to mobilize the community on the Southside of Columbus, Ohio.

-Ministries4Movement represents the partnership of Family Missionary Baptist Church, Men for the Movement, OSU research team, CeaseFire Columbus, National Center for Urban Solutions, The Academy for Urban Scholars, with members of the community.
+Ministries4Movement represents the partnership of Family Missionary Baptist Church, Men for the Movement, OSU research team, CeaseFire Columbus, National Center for Urban Solutions, with members of the community.
 Together, we have developed a holistic approach to community transformation.

 We seek long-term transformation by changing the norms and living conditions in partnership with community members.
 There are eight core components to our collaborative approach.
 If you would like more information about how we do what we do please contact Pastor Frederick V. LaMarr, Brother Cecil Ahad, or Dr. Deanna Wilkinson.
 We are actively seeking financial support to be able to fully staff our movement.
 If you would like to make a contribution please do.